-Perfect for students active in Yearbook, journalism or visual arts.
+Perfect for students active in photography, photojournalism or visual arts.

 Boston University’s Summer Journalism Academy introduces a specialty track for high school students focused on photojournalism.
-It’s a unique opportunity for students working for their school newspaper, magazine or yearbook, or simply interested in learning how to take great photos from a professional photojournalist.
+It’s a unique opportunity for on-campus students working to strengthen their photography skillset.
+Whether they work for the school newspaper or yearbook, or want to learn how to create powerful images from a professional photojournalist.